iammaxence/psychologyTest/README.md

 ## Board

-- StimuliExercise
+- Stimuli

-  - Add param to invert colors for certain blocs
+  - Refacto for a better understanding

 - BlocManager